adavila0703/py-in-cpp/README.md

 # py-in-cpp
-Py-in-cpp is a collection of C++ functions that are built to simulate the behavior of some of Python's functionality without the use of its interpreter.
+Py-in-cpp is a collection of C++ functions that are built to match Python's
+* Built-in functions
+* String Methods
+* List/Dictionary Methods

 Note: When importing library, no need to use std::